Sitting the STAT for courses starting in 2017

 Summer Semester 2017 STAT sittings are now closed.

 The fee for the STAT Multiple Choice is $125.00 but an additional fee of $70.00 is payable for late sittings of the test and for individual sittings held in remote locations.

 The fee for the STAT Written English is $125.00 but an additional fee of $70.00 is payable for individual sittings of the test.
 You will require an individual sitting if your application is late or you are unable to attend a scheduled test sitting in Adelaide.

-Your test date is not confirmed until you pay the fees owing for the STAT.
+Your place in a STAT sitting is not confirmed until you have paid the fees owing for the STAT.

 Payment can be made by credit card online at the time of application.
 Alternatively, you can print a tax invoice which can be paid at an Australia Post outlet or posted to SATAC with a cheque or money order.
 You can also pay by EFTPOS at the SATAC office.
 Cash payments are not accepted.
 Fees paid to SATAC are not refundable.